Former President Trump holds ‘Save America’ rally in Johnston County

 North Carolina Lt.
 Gov. Mark Robinson, who earlier endorsed Budd, then took the stage with an introduction by Trump, who again stood nearby.

-First-term Congressman Madison Cawthorn and Congressional hopeful Bo Hines were also given special mentions by Trump at the rally which is at a venue just northeast of Selma along Interstate 95.
+First-term Congressman Madison Cawthorn and Congressional hopeful Bo Hines also spoke before Trump at the rally which is at a venue just northeast of Selma along Interstate 95.

 Following those joining him on the stage, Trump then continued to speak for at least another 35 minutes, at one point mentioning a passing train that was blowing its whistle.